MicrosoftDocs/cpp-docs/docs/cpp/scope-visual-cpp.md

     class Account Checking( Account ); // Qualifies Account as
                                        //  class name

-    cout << "Opening account with balance of: "
+    cout << "Opening account with a balance of: "
          << Checking.GetBalance() << "\n";
 }
-//Output: Opening account with balance of: 15.37
+//Output: Opening account with a balance of: 15.37
 ```

 > [!NOTE]